jiayi-wang98/520-project/README.md

 ## Overall Goal: Implementation of Deep first Path Search and Prim Maze Generator Algorithm

 The main goal of this project is to realize the Prim maze generate algorithm and deep first search algorithm using C++ enviro environment.
+Simulating a drone insidde this maze trying to find a wayout using DFS.

 ### Maze Generator
 Randomized Prim's algorithm